 An Official Website of the Commonwealth of Kentucky

-The Kentucky Fish and Wildlife Commission is a
+The Kentucky Fish and Wildlife Commission is

 nine-member board, comprised of volunteers who serve four-year terms after being nominated by licensed hunters and anglers, appointed by the Governor, and confirmed by the Kentucky Senate.

 Per statute, the Commission “shall at all times keep a watchful eye upon the Department of Fish and Wildlife Resources, and advise the Commissioner to take such action as may be beneficial to the department and in the interest of wildlife and conservation of natural resources.”

 Commission members are governed by Kentucky statutes and regulations pertaining to boards and commissions, and are accountable to the hunters and anglers in their districts.
 Commission members seek to be responsive to their constituents and represent the interests of all the sportspersons in their districts.
 They communicate with stakeholders, relay vetted requests for changes to regulations or statutes to the Commission body, and make recommendations to the Commissioner.

 The members of the Commission are required by law to meet in Frankfort, quarterly, or as often as may be necessary for the transaction of business.
 These meetings are announced on the department’s website under the Quick Links on the left-hand side of the page.
 At its January 2020 meeting, the Commission announced a new meeting format that will make meetings more efficient, reduce costs and increase opportunities for public input.

 No later than 30 days before the expiration of a Commission member’s term on Dec.
 31, the Commissioner shall select the time and place for a public meeting in that Commission district to select up to 5 nominees to submit to the Governor.
 The location of this meeting is within the district of the member whose term will be expiring.